VladimirAlexiev/my/pres/20221028-JSONLD/Slides.md

 Map JSON to RDF and back in flexible ways:

-- Represent any JSON as LD by using an external Context (`Link` header)
+- [Interpret any JSON as RDF](https://w3c.github.io/json-ld-syntax/#modifying-behavior-with-link-relationships) by using an external Context (`Link` header)
 - Map JSON objects to RDF nodes: URL is field `@id`, or blank if none
 - Express node types: `rdf:type` is field `@type`, can be array
 - Map JSON fields to RDF props: attributes (data props) and relations (object props)